TRON-Bioinformatics/neofox/docs/source/03_03_usage.md

 ## Command line

-To call NeoFox from the command line, use the following command:
+To call NeoFox from the command line, use the following command.
+Make sure that the requirements have been added to PATH as described [here](02_installation.md) or add a config file as described below:

 ````commandline
 neofox --model-file/--candidate-file/--json-file neoantigens_candidates.tab/neoantigens_candidates.json --patient-id Ptx --patient-data/--patient-data-json patient_data.txt/patient_data.json --output-folder /path/to/out --output-prefix out_prefix [--with-short-wide-table] [--with-tall-skinny-table] [--with-json] [--num_cpus]